Ceterai/Ceterai.github.io/MyEnternia/Wiki/SwimBoosters/README.md

 # Swim Boosters

 Increases mobility when submerged in a liquid.
+Alta:

 Applied by following items: